The perfect country getaway at the RACV Goldfields Resort

 Mountain bikers searching for speed should check out Ballarat’s Black Hill Bike Park, set up like a ski field with downhill beginner runs through to double black diamond trails.
 Brett says the park has “something for everyone”, with jumps, tree roots, rock gardens, berms and steep drops.

 Ballarat Heritage Ride

 The bitumen byways of the Goldfields region also have plenty to offer weekend warriors of all abilities.
 The prosperity that poured in at the height of 1850s gold fever can still be felt in the increasingly vibrant, cycle-mad cities of Bendigo and Ballarat.
 Swing past Welcome Nugget Bike Hire next to Ballarat Railway Station and potter around the popular 6km Lake Wendouree circuit nearby, or set out on the 9km Ballarat Heritage Ride to historical hubs such as the Eureka Stockade Memorial Gardens and Sovereign Hill.

 Explore cultured little Bendigo on a compact 1970s foldable bike from Brompton Bendigo Bike Hire in Wine Bank on View.
 The Bendigo Art Gallery is an essential stop, flanked by other heritage buildings in View Street’s arts hub.
 If you’re keen to join locals for a more intense session, see bendigotourism.com for regular cycling meet-ups.

 Gourmands will find ample reason to take the treadlie on the back roads of Harcourt.
-Wind your way around the base of Mount Alexander to Sutton Grange Winery for live music on Sundays, pick up a souvenir bottle of BlackJack Wines’ acclaimed red and visit the Bress cellar door on Harmony Way for paddock-to-plate dining – with an easy pedal back downhill to Harcourt afterwards.
+Wind your way around the base of Mount Alexander to Sutton Grange Winery, pick up a souvenir bottle of BlackJack Wines’ acclaimed red and visit the Bress cellar door on Harmony Way for paddock-to-plate dining – with an easy pedal back downhill to Harcourt afterwards.